drupal-mentoring/future-of-mentoring/README.md

 - Spreadsheet to track attendance and skill level

 Note:
-- xjm starts teh Issue summary initiative.
+- xjm starts the Issue summary initiative.
 - catch with xjm support starts the IRC Office hours to do triaging.
 - Usage of “needs...” tags starts to get more used thanks to Office Hours